© Crown copyright 2020

 Exceptions for 16 and 17-year-olds

-- are in a couple with responsibility for at least one child and your partner is eligible for Universal Credit
+- are in a couple with responsibility for at least one child and their partner is eligible for Universal Credit.

-- are pregnant and it’s 11 weeks or less before your expected week of childbirth
+- are pregnant and it’s 11 weeks or less before their expected week of childbirth.

 - have had a child in the last 15 weeks

-- do not have parental support, for example you’re estranged from your parents and you’re not under local authority care
+- do not have parental support, for example they’re estranged from their parents and they’re not under local authority care.

-More information on eligibility criteria can be found on the Universal Credit page on GOV.UK.
+Find out more information on eligibility criteria can be found on the Universal Credit.
 If there is any discrepancy between that page and this document, the UC page on GOV.UK takes precedence.

 Functional skills requirements

 For level 2 (intermediate) apprenticeships, apprentices must achieve a level 1 in both English and maths functional skills qualifications to complete their apprenticeship.
-Intermediate apprentices were also required to study towards, and attempt, the functional skills assessments at level 2.
+Intermediate apprentices are also required to study towards and attempt the functional skills assessments at level 2.

-Ofqual have published their approach to assessment for vocational and technical skills in light of coronavirus (COVID-19).
-This includes confirmation that students due to take functional skills assessments this summer will receive a calculated grade.
-In light of this guidance, and the fact that scheduled functional skills assessments are not taking place, the rule requiring level 2 apprentices to study towards, and attempt, the functional skills assessments at level 2 is suspended temporarily.
-This will allow apprentices, employers, providers, and EPA organisations, to focus on other key requirements for completion of a level 2 apprenticeship.
+Ofqual have published their approach to assessment for vocational and technical skills in light of coronavirus (COVID-19), which includes confirmation that students due to take functional skills assessments until 31 July 2020 will receive a calculated grade.
+Taking into account this guidance, and the fact that scheduled functional skills assessments are not taking place as planned, the rule requiring level 2 apprentices to study towards, and attempt, level 2 functional skills assessments is suspended temporarily.
+This will allow apprentices, employers, training providers and EPA providers to focus on other key requirements for completion of a level 2 apprenticeship.